Wildlander-mod/Support/Docs/ModdingUltSky.md

 #### Dragon Combat Overhaul (DCO)  - https://www.nexusmods.com/skyrim/mods/32597

+This patch forwards Dragon Combat Overhaul (DCO) specific flying, acceleration and other DCO effects into a UltSky/Requiem optimized environment.

 This will hurt.
 Badly.
 Only the most masochistic player will want this in their load order.

 I heartily recommend to limit the Assault MCM option to only 1 dragon until you are at VERY high levels and are comfortable fighting these dragons.